DPDK/dpdk/doc/guides/prog_guide/rte_flow.rst

 The shared flag indicates whether the counter is unique to the flow rule the action is specified with, or whether it is a shared counter.

-For a count action with the shared flag set, then then a global device namespace is assumed for the counter id, so that any matched flow rules using a count action with the same counter id on the same port will contribute to that counter.
+For a count action with the shared flag set, then a global device namespace is assumed for the counter id, so that any matched flow rules using a count action with the same counter id on the same port will contribute to that counter.